punam-jasud/HackerRank_Problems/README.md

 # HackerRank_Problems
-This repository includes my all hackerrank solutions.
+This repository includes solutions for  hackerrank problems.